takanory/slides/20200905pycontw/PITCHME.md

 ---

-## Tweets 🐦 👍
+## Photos 📷 Tweets 🐦 👍

 `#pycontw` / `@takanory`

 Note:
-* I'd be happy to give you feedback on Twitter, etc.
+* I'd be happy to take pictures and share them and give you feedback on Twitter, etc.
 * Hashtag is `#pycontw`

 +++